 Put the carving kit away -- these trendsetting pumpkins require no messy hollowing or cutting.
 Instead, use patterned duct tape in animal prints, such as zebra and leopard, to create different patterns and designs on each pumpkin.
 Strips of black tape add simple and elegant accents to the fun patterns.

-Create these life-size critters for a creepy lawn decoration.
-Choose orange or white medium-size round pumpkins to pull off this project.
+Create these crawling critters for a creepy lawn decoration.
+Choose orange or white medium-size round pumpkins for this project.
 Poke four holes in each side of the pumpkins with an awl and attach jumbo black chenille stems to create spider legs.
 Use adhesive glue dots to connect white and black crafts foam circles for spider eyes.
 Place around the lawn for a frightful surprise.